-- Proposal Abstract: In a 250-word or less abstract/summary, clearly define the issue to be addressed and the proposed solution(s).
+- Proposal Abstract: In a 250-word or less abstract/summary, clearly define the issue and the proposed solution(s) to address.

 - Proposal Body

-- Need/Problem Statement & Target Service Area (What is the project’s purpose, and who is it expected to benefit?)
+- Need/Problem Statement & Target Service Area (What is the project’s purpose, and who is expected to benefit from it?)

 - Intended Outcomes & Measurements (What methods will be used in Phase I to validate the need and measure the impact in a Phase II implementation?)

 - Innovation, Expansion, or Continuation (Is this proposed project best categorized as a new service, an expansion of current services, or a continuation of existing services for your organization?)

-- Potential Collaborations & Project Sustainability (If this project continues to implementation in Phase II, who are the ideal community partners, and how might it sustain itself after the initial funding period?)
+- Potential Collaborations & Project Sustainability (If this project continues to be implemented in Phase II, who are the ideal community partners, and how might it sustain itself after the initial funding period?)

 - Use of Funds (What will the requested Phase I funds be used for?)

 Step 3) Proposal Certification (Completed online)

-- Click Here to download a 2023 Small and Large Grants Division Phase I Proposal Outline in PDF format.
+- Click here to download a 2024 Small and Large Grants Division Phase I Proposal Outline in PDF format.